huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vpc_route.md

 * `destination` - (Optional, String) The route destination address (CIDR).

-* `tenant_id` - (Optional, String) Only the administrator can specify the tenant ID of other tenants.

 * `type` - (Optional, String) Route type for filtering.

 ## Attribute Reference